inference-labs-inc/JSTprove/README.md

 In `python_testing` directory, we will build the python representation of the code.
 With this, we can test the function we are trying to circuitize line by line for easier development.
 Additionally, through this code, we will write the inputs and outputs (and weights if applicable) of our function/circuit to file, so that the rust circuit can read this in.
 Next we will call our rust code to compile the circuit, run the witness and prove and verify the given inputs and outputs.
 For this process, use `python_testing/testing_circuits_base_functions.py` as an example/template.

-In `gravy_circuits` directory, we will build the Expander circuits in rust for proving.
-We can follow the template in `gravy_circuits/bin/testing.rs`.
+In `jstprove_circuits` directory, we will build the Expander circuits in rust for proving.
+We can follow the template in `jstprove_circuits/bin/testing.rs`.
 The templates have been designed to make the development process as easy as possible.
-The helper functions are in `gravy_circuits/src/`.
+The helper functions are in `jstprove_circuits/src/`.
 For creating circuits, we must define the inputs and outpsuts structure of the circuits.
 We must then specify how these get read into the circuit.
 Finally, we must design the circuit

 ## Python Testing